ntop/ntopng/doc/src/alerts/flow_checks.rst

 The check verifies a possible XSS attack.

-Cross-site Scripting (XSS) is a client-side code attack .The attacker aims to execute malicious scripts in a web browser of the victim by including malicious code in a legitimate web page or web application.
+Cross-site Scripting (XSS) is a client-side code attack.
+The attacker aims to execute malicious scripts in a web browser of the victim by including malicious code in a legitimate web page or web application.
 The actual attack occurs when the victim visits the web page or web application that executes the malicious code.
 The web page or web application becomes a way to deliver the malicious script to the user’s browser.
 Commonly used for Cross-site Scripting attacks are forums, message boards, and web pages that allow comments.

 The system sends an alert in case it has detected a possible XSS attack on the website.